Anticonvulsants for Cerebral Palsy

 What To Think About

-- Some anticonvulsants make birth control pills (oral contraceptives) less effective.
-Talk with your doctor about other methods of birth control while taking these medicines.
+Some anticonvulsants make birth control pills less effective.
+Ask your doctor if you need other methods of birth control while taking this medicine.

 To learn more visit Healthwise.org